The Wild Hunt: The Best Whiskey to Invest in 2023

-If you think that life's greatest pleasures are free, then you haven't tried whiskey.
-Whiskey is growing in popularity around the world, and many who have found success in wine investing are looking toward whiskey for their next lucrative opportunity.
-The best whiskey investments are outperforming the S&P 500 while experiencing less volatility along the way.
+If you think life's greatest pleasures are free, then you haven't tried whiskey.
+Whiskey is growing in popularity worldwide, and many who've found success in wine investing are looking at a whiskey investment as their next lucrative opportunity.
+Old and rare bottles of whiskey or fine spirits are some of the best alternative assets to hold because they outperform the S&P 500 while experiencing less volatility along the way.

-However, figuring out what whiskey to invest in for 2022 isn't as straightforward as investing in your retirement account.
+However, finding whisky investments in 2023 isn't as straightforward as investing in your retirement account or picking bottles off a shelf.

 It's not enough for a whiskey to just have desirable traits; it must also be exclusive and highly sought after.

 Whiskeys are far from homogenous, and determining the best investment whiskey requires a comprehensive understanding of what whiskey is and how it's made.
-Here are the best whiskeys to invest in this year on any budget.
+Here are the best whisky investments you can make on any budget.

 Best blended Scotch: Johnnie Walker Blue Label Ghost and Rare Port Ellen

-First on the list is a limited-release Blue Label from Johnnie Walker called Ghost and Rare Port Ellen.
-This 2020 release is the second in a series of "ghost" whiskeys, meaning whiskies from distilleries that no longer exist.
+First is a limited-release Blue Label from Johnnie Walker called Ghost and Rare Port Ellen.
+This 2020 release is the second in a series of "ghost" whiskeys, meaning a rare whisky from a distillery that no longer exists.
 Johnnie Walker Blue Label Ghost and Rare Port Ellen is a blend of three ghost whiskies and five rare malts that compose a unique and complex flavor profile.

-This special blend gets its namesake from the Port Ellen distillery that shut down in 1983.
-At the heart of Johnnie Walker Blue Label Ghost and Rare Port Ellen is the iconic Islay single malt, a ghost whisky coveted by aficionados.
-This blend, composed of several rare and highly sought-after Scotch whiskies, also happens to be from a household brand, thus making it an excellent blended Scotch to invest in.
+This blend gets its namesake from the Port Ellen distillery that shut down in 1983.
+At the heart of Johnnie Walker Blue Label Ghost and Rare Port Ellen is the iconic Islay single malt Scotch whisky, a ghost whisky coveted by aficionados.
+This blend, composed of several rare and highly sought-after Scotch whiskies, also happens to be from a household brand, thus making it an excellent blended Scotch whisky to invest in.

 Best single barrel Tennessee whiskey: Uncle Nearest 11 Year 1820 Premium Single Barrel Tennessee Whiskey